EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-sessionaction/vpn-sessionaction.md

 The authorization group applied to client sessions.

 <b>Smartgroup</b>
-The smartaccess group applied to client sessions used in ica (smartaccess2) policy expressions to check if user is a member of group that has any antivirus (this expression would be on the vpn session policy
+This is the default group that is chosen when the authentication succeeds in addition to extracted groups.

 <b>clientIdleTimeout</b>
 The client idle timeout, in minutes.